Recertified hard drives are rigorously tested and available at a discount. But making a quality purchase involves knowing what to look for.

 Factory vs. Seller Testing

 By contrast, drives that have been refurbished and tested by a third-party seller can vary considerably in quality.
-A particularly diligent seller will do many of the same things the OEM would have: updating firmware, resetting smart stats, and running various tests.
+A particularly diligent seller will do many of the same things the OEM would have: updating firmware, resetting S.M.A.R.T. stats, and running various tests.
 However, unscrupulous refurbishers might do much less, such as simply clearing data from the drive and checking the disk before reselling.

 Which Drives Get Recertified?

-Aside from customer return, batches of drives are sometimes pulled before consumption and returned to the manufacturer due to a lot test exceeding acceptable threshold failure rates.
+Aside from the return of surplus, whole batches of drives are sometimes pulled before deployment and returned to the manufacturer due to a lot test showing failure rates exceeding acceptable thresholds.
 In such a case, the entire lot is returned to the drive manufacturer and cycled through their recertification process.
 Drives which are used as demo models are also candidates for recertification.
-In either case, the drives will likely be just old enough that reviews will be available from customers who bought the same model, allowing for a more informed purchase.

-HDD vs. SSD: A smaller market
+HDD vs. SSD: A Smaller Market

 What Factory Recertification Involves

-Factory recertified drives tend to go through more tests than drives fresh off of the assembly line.
+Factory recertified drives tend to go through more tests than drives fresh off the assembly line.
 This is because a lengthy testing process, if used on every new drive, would lead to bottlenecks as devices head towards the channel.
 Since there are fewer recertified drives than new models, they can be tested at greater length without holding things up.

-The specific workflow process for testing and recertifying a drive will vary according to manufacturer.
+The specific workflow for testing and recertifying a drive will vary according to manufacturer.
 To be confident that testers and sellers are following a rigorous process, it’s a good idea to check that they have the appropriate certifications in place.
 While there is no certifying body as such for recertified drives, manufacturers can show their reliability by meeting quality control standards for particular stages in the retesting process.

 Related Reading